Doctor of Nursing Practice (DNP)

 - Psychiatric nurse practitioner (PMHNP)

-Selected on-campus experiences are designed to support and expand online learning for BSN-DNP students, and to provide hands-on instruction for performing advanced patient assessments and office-based interventions.
+Selected on-campus experiences are designed to support and expand online learning for BSN-DNP students when they first enter the program, and to provide hands-on instruction in performing advanced patient assessments and office-based interventions for students seeking to become family nurse practitioners.
 Faculty are skilled educators, who also maintain active clinical practices and bring real-world experiences into the student learning environment

 Whether you are soon to graduate with your BSN, or have been practicing as a BSN-prepared RN for many years, the BSN to DNP program is the pathway to the future of advanced practice nursing.
 The program is designed to meet the needs of the working RN.

-Depending on the specialty area chosen the program is 75 to 76 credit hours which includes a minimum of 1000 clock hours of direct patient care.
-Students in this program are required to attend up to three On-Campus Experiences each year.
+Depending on the specialty area chosen the program is 74 to 76 credit hours which includes a minimum of 1000 clock hours of direct patient care.
+Students in this program are required to attend in-person orientation and/or training sessions (held on campus) one time per year.

 Sample Course Sequences*